corrode/corrode.github.io/content/blog/async/index.md

 `FuturesUnordered` yet to be covered.
 (There is an open [pull request](https://github.com/rust-lang/async-book/pull/96), though.)

-That leaves us with a situation that it unsatisfactory for everyone involved:
+That leaves us with a situation that is unsatisfactory for everyone involved:

 - For new users, it is a big ask to [navigate this space](https://github.com/rust-netlink/netlink-proto/issues/7) and make future-proof decisions.
 - For experienced users and library maintainers, [supporting multiple runtimes is an additional burden](https://github.com/launchbadge/sqlx/issues/1669#issuecomment-1032132220).
 It's no surprise that popular crates like [`reqwest`](https://github.com/seanmonstar/reqwest) [simply insist on Tokio as a runtime](https://github.com/seanmonstar/reqwest/blob/master/Cargo.toml#L109).
-  This close coupling is a known issue, which is [acknowledged by the async working group](https://github.com/rust-lang/wg-async/issues/45).

 This close coupling, [recognized by the async working group](https://github.com/rust-lang/wg-async/issues/45), has me worried about